zigavaupot/blogger/autumn-makeit-2025/graph-rag-scenario/index.md

-# Graphs – the bridge between data and generative artificial intelligence.
+# Graphs: the bridge between data and generative artificial intelligence.

 ### Using Graphs as RAG in a GraphRAG scenario